 Pour the mixture into a greased bread tin or bread-maker tin.
 Sprinkle with sesame seeds if desired.
 Cover the tin with a plastic bag to create a humid environment (make sure the bag doesn’t touch the dough) and set aside in a warm place for 6 to 10 hours until risen by about a third with a “domed” surface.

-Preheat oven to 220°C. Put the bread in the oven and immediately turn down the heat to 200°C. Bake for 50 minutes.
+Preheat oven to 220 °C. Put the bread in the oven and immediately turn down the heat to 200 °C. Bake for 50 minutes.
 Remove the bread from the tin; check it has a golden crust.
-If not, place the bread back into the oven without the tin for an extra 10 minutes.
+If not, place the bread back in the oven without the tin for an extra 10 minutes.

 J. Agric.
 Food Chem.
 2001, 49, 5, 2657-2662, https://doi.org/10.1021/jf001255z